TJVering/EDUGraphAPI/README.md

 * **/DifferentialQuery**: contains classes to send differential query and parse differential result.
 * **/DataSync**: contains classes that are used to demonstrate how to sync users.

-> Notice: that classes in **DifferentialQuery** folder uses some advanced .NET technologies.
-Please ingore the implementation and just focus on how to use them.
+> Note that classes in **DifferentialQuery** folder use some advanced .NET technologies.
+Please focus on the usage of these classes rather than their implementation details.

 To sync users, we defined the User class: